-Effective Use of Resources
+Effective use of resources

-As CCGs merge, we will work with the ICSs to support delegation of budgets to place level to enable a more joined-up approach to resource management that makes best use of the total collective resources available.
+As CCGs merge, we will work with the ICSs to support delegation of budgets to Place level to enable a more joined-up approach to resource management that makes best use of the total collective resource available.
 We will also work with the ICS and the Provider Alliance to ensure adequate capital funding is available to support our environmental and digital strategic priorities and transformation.
 This will require effective planning and decision making on our part, particularly in relation to delivery of our environmental and digital strategic priorities.